rcazzara/seldovia/_families/Carlough_Family.md

 - **Joseph Carlough**

+ - **Joseph Carlough, "Little Joe"**, son of Joseph Carlough, Sr. and Mae VINBERG Carlough Bergstrum, was born in Seldovia, Alaska on Nov.
+14, 1957.
+He died Aug.
+17, 2000 when his car struck a moose on the Sterling Highway, according to Alaska State Troopers.
+The moose came through the windshield, killing him.
+Carlough hit the adult cow moose at about 12:20 a.m. as he was trying to pass another vehicle in Anchor Point, troopers said.
+He was dead at the scene.Mr.
+He is survived by his wife Janine; daughters Jessica and Kristi; son Owen Gruber, stepsons Jason and Luke Carlough and Josh and Travis Werba; father and stepmother, Joseph S. and Barbara Carlough Sr.; mother Mae Bergstrum; brothers Scott and Billy Carlough and many other family members.

 - **Howard Carlough**, b.
 1930 - 1931, AK; occupation crab fisher; residences Portlock Village, Alaska Territory, 1940; Tumwater, Thurston Co., WA, 2004; married [**Alyce Ollestad**](../_people/Carlough_Alice_Ollestadt.md)